AntonPing/CombVM-C/README.md

 A combinator-based virtual machine with a repl.

-Function definition are compiled to extended SKI combinator set and interpreted by a stack machine.
+Function definitions are compiled to extended SKI combinator set and interpreted by a stack machine.

 Just some my early experiment for PL theory learning, this version is written in C.